Successful travel tricks of the trade

 If you must wear jewelry, at least go minimal and not put on every piece you own.
 There were some unhappy customers behind her, including me.
 No one at the airport cares how spruced up you are, and I am not at the airport to pick out a date.
 I have a flight to catch, and that is my sole goal.

 If you are stuck in a hefty TSA line, prepare for the metal detector.
-While you are waiting in line before you have your turn, take your belt off, put your cell phone in your backpack, take that coat off during that time, and pull out that laptop or remove the change in your pocket.
+While you are waiting in line before your turn, take your belt off, put your cell phone in your backpack, take that coat off during that time, and pull out that laptop or remove the change in your pocket.
 You might as well expedite the process as much as possible.

 Dressing Down Travel Tip #2

 Also, the less you have on, the less chance you have of losing something.
 I am not going to wear my grandpa’s cherished watch while traveling.
 It would break my heart to lose it, so why increase the odds of having it lost or even stolen?
-One other thing to consider when wearing rings or snug bracelets, when you fly you swell, some more than others.
+One other thing to consider when wearing rings or snug bracelets is that when you fly, you swell, some more than others.
 It might not be the best idea to be wearing those pieces of jewelry for that reason alone.
 I have seen my share of seatmates remove their wedding rings during a flight and put them in their wallet; it seems way too big of a risk.

 Dress Down Travel Tip #3

-Everyone wants to stand out and be themselves, but when in foreign countries, you often want to blend; of course, that could be essential depending on where you go.
+Everyone wants to stand out and be themselves, but when in foreign countries, you often want to blend; of course, that could be essential, depending on where you go.
 Do not wear a baseball hat and a jersey from your favorite team.
 Get a polo or plain V-neck t-shirt and jeans/slacks.
 You are less of a target, and you will not be portraying that negative American stereotype.

 The last thing is the weather.
 Take the time to learn what the weather will likely be and plan appropriately.
 I despise being very cold, which impacts my comfort, so I prepare for it.
 One way to deal with that is to think of layers.
 Dressing in layers helps you adjust to the varied weather you see at each location and even plane temperature changes.
 It is as simple as donning a light jacket or taking it off if needed.
-Sadly you can’t do that with your pants; please leave your pants on at all times.
+Sadly, you can’t do that with your pants; please leave them on at all times.

 Did you know the US State Department provides travel advisories?
 Check out the current advisories before planning a trip.